|Back to Back Issues Page|

-Do You Need More "Culture" in Your Diet?
+Do You Need Some "Culture" In Your Diet?

 As most people know, a life without culture - is not really any type of "beneficial" life at all!

-Not only is culture being removed from our school systems, but it is also being removed - slowly but surely - from our food supply.
+Not only is culture being removed from our school systems, but it's also being removed (slowly but surely) from our food supply.